firdavs-h/SideProjects/variableRateCalculator/README.md

 LIBOR (London Inter-bank Offered Rate) is benchmark interest rate index most commonly used by credit organizations to adjust interest rate on variable rate loans.

-Variable rate Calcultor will use current 1 Month LIBOR  (mostly used for monthly payment due loans)  to give user what interest amount to expect on their next bill, regarding current LIBOR rates.
+Variable rate Calculator will use current 1 Month LIBOR  (mostly used for monthly payment due loans)  to give user what interest amount to expect on their next bill, regarding current LIBOR rates.